-Most personal injury cases are settled out of court by the insurance companies, but there are times when you may have to file a personal injury lawsuit when a settlement agreement cannot be reached.
+Most personal injury cases are settled out of court by insurance companies.
+However, there are times when a victim may have to file a personal injury lawsuit if the parties do not reach an agreement.

 Filing litigation claims can be complicated and burdensome.
-It can be especially difficult for those who do not entirely understand the law or the legal process.
-If you have been injured in an accident and want to learn more about filing a personal injury lawsuit, read more to understand more about the process.
+It can be especially difficult for those who do not have a deep understanding of the law or legal processes.

 Personal injury cases are generally categorized by how fault is determined:

 A person may face different challenges depending on which category their case falls under.
 The plaintiff needs to have the necessary evidence and documents proving the defendant’s liability.